jim-steerforth/cli-linux/pages/01.basics/08.adding-a-sudo-user/docs.md

         - docs
 ---

 <p>We are adding a new user called jimmy.
 Our new server has already given us a sudo user but some Linux distributions may log you in as root.
-This command assumes you hvee logged in as ubuntu, a sudo user. <br></p>
+This command assumes you have logged in as ubuntu, a sudo user. <br></p>
 <div style="background-color:black;color:white;padding:20px;">
     sudo adduser jimmy